Ferrari Supercars & Hypercars

 Top Speed: 189 mph

 In 1984 Ferrari produced a street-legal car that paradoxically and magically combined the most sublime beauty with a very raw level of performance.
 The 1984 GTO was a 2.8 liter twin turbocharged V8 with a power output of 400bhp (140bhp / liter) enough to reach 60mph in 5s or less, and with a conservatively rated top speed of 189mph.
 Ferrari built 272 288 GTOs, and because of the demise of the no-holds barred Group B supercar series almost all became road cars.
-Serene control and dynamic violence, it is one of the best ever created.
+Serene control and dynamic violence, this is one of the best ever created by our friends at Ferrari.

 Ferrari F40